DFE-Digital/get-help-with-tech/docs/support/add_missing_trust.md

 $ rm public/rb-changes.csv
 ```

-Finally open these CSV files in a suitable editor and append an extra column at the end with the header "New/Amended".
-For each row in the file indicate whether the row is a "New" or "Amended" record to make it easier for CC to process.
+Finally open the CSV file in a suitable editor and append an extra column at the end with the header "New/Amended".
+For each new trust row in the file indicate that it is a "New" record to make it easier for CC to process.

 Email the CSV files to  CC.

 CC will return the file with `soldTo` references added.
 These should be used to update the `computacenter_reference` for the trust.
 Sometimes if a school is added at the same time, only the school data is returned, but the school will have a `soldTo` which is the same reference for the trust, so that can be used to set the trust's `computacenter_reference`.